wp-plugins/woocommerce-products-flexslider-all-in-one/readme.txt

 * Polish (pl_PL)
 * Serbian (sr_RS)

-For more information, check out plugin page at [Teastudio.pl](http://www.teastudio.pl/produkt/woocommerce-products-flexslider-all-in-one/).
+For more information, check out [PLUGIN HOMEPAGE](http://www.teastudio.pl/en/product/product/woocommerce-products-flexslider-all-in-one/).

+= DEMO =
+You can see the plugin in action on [DEMO PAGE](http://wordpress.teastudio.pl/category/product/woocommerce-products-flexslider-all-in-one/)

 I will be grateful for opinions and reviews.